hasura/postsales/Tools/python-api-client/flask-app/README.md

 Here's the screenshot of how flask app server works with cognito GQL client module
 ![Alt text](./flask_app_server_arch.png)

 `app.py` - The main `app.py` initiates flask app server with routes defined there.
-Here we have a single route ,i.e. `/fetch` where we have passed function handler.
+Here we have a multiple routes defined , i.e. REST endpoints.
+In POST request `/execute-graphql` , you can dynamically pass GQL query via body and it will execute against Hasura API.

 `handlers/handler.py` - This file contains handler for function handlers of routes defined in flask app server.